-New students will have a brief audition and interview directed by an instructor.
-The purpose of this audition is to assess a student's ability to play an instrument and to determine his or her background in music.
-Intermediate and advanced students may be asked to play one to two pieces of their choice and a few major and minor scales.
-To schedule an interview, please fill out the Interview Request Form visiting registratino page.
-You will receive a confirmation for interview via email.
+New students will have a brief interview conducted by an instructor.
+The purpose of this audition is to assess the student's ability to play an instrument and determine their background in music.
+Intermediate and advanced students may be asked to perform one to two pieces of their choice and demonstrate proficiency in major and minor scales.
+To schedule an interview, please fill out the Interview Request Form on the registration page.
+You will receive a confirmation for the interview via email.

 Congratulations to our proud winners!
 Yeriel Kim won a Gold Medal at 2021 Classical Viennese Festival Chloe Wang won a Bronze Medal at 2021 Classical Viennese Festival Yerang Kim won a Gold Medal at 2021 Russian Chamber Music Compeititon Chloe Wang won a Silver Medal at 2021 Virtuoso Festival Chloe Wang won a Bronze Medal at 2020 Russian Chamber Music Competition Grace Li won a Gold Medal at 2020 Virtuoso Festival Chloe Wang won a Bronze Medal at 2020 Bach Festival Grace Li won a Gold Medal at 2020 Classical Viennese Festival Grace Li won a Bronze Medal at 2020 Bach Festival Anna Li won a Gold Medal at 2019 Virtuoso Festival Nyle Gronlund won a Silver Medal at 2019 Virtuoso Festival Shoshana Novik won a Bronze Medal at 2019 Virtuoso Festival Nora Sharma won a Bronze Medal at 2019 Virtuoso Festival Malini Nayak won a Bronze Medal at 2019 Virtuoso Festival Aiyin Yi won an Honorable Mention at 2019 Virtuoso Festival Annie Chen won an Honorable Mention at 2019 Virtuoso Festival Grace Li won a Gold Medal at 2019 Classical Viennese Festival Angelique Wu won an honorable mention at 2019 Classical Viennese Festival Justin Wu won an honorable mention at 2019 Classical Viennese Festival Grace Li won a Silver Medal at 2019 Chopin Northwest Festival Shoshana Novik won the Third Prize at 2018 Russian Chamber Music Competition Grace Li won the Third Prize at 2018 Russian Chamber Music Competition Angelique Wu won an Honorable mention at 2018 Russian Chamber Music Competition Malini Nayak won an Honorable mention at 2018 Virtuoso Festival Malini Nayak won the First Prize at 2016 Russian Chamber Music Competition.
 Grace Li won a Gold Medal at 2018 Virtuoso Festival.
 Grace Li won a Silver Medal 2017 at Virtuoso Festival.
 Annie Chen won an Honorable Mention at 2018 Virtuoso Festival Shoshana Novik won a Bronze Medal at 2018 Virtuoso Festival.
 Nora Sharma won a Bronze Medal at 2015 Virtuoso Festival.
 Nora Sharma won the Second Prize at 2015 Russian Chamber Music Competition Ike Wonkaew won an Honorable Mentionl at 2015 Russian Chamber Music Compeititon Shoshana Novik won an Honorable Mentionl at 2015 Russian Chamber Music Compeititon Thejas Karthik won a Bronze Medal at 2017 Virtuoso Festival.
 Nora Sharma won an Honorable Mention at Seattle International Competition Anna Li won an Honorable Mention at Russian Chamber Music Competition.
 Riley Gronlund won an Honorable Mention at Seattle Music Teacher's Association Competition.
 Angelique Wu accomplished Grade 8 of Royal Concervatory Program Justin Wu accomplished Grade 8 of Royal Conservatory Program Annie Chen accomplished Grade 7 of Royal Conservatory Program